 A night on the town.
 A bar for an aperitif.
-A light dinner at a modern restaurant, one of those places with default sensoria settings that turn up the taste inputs and turn down the visual inputs, so that you eat intensely delicious food amidst a thick, purple fog.
+A light dinner at a modern restaurant, one of those places with default sensoria settings that turn up the taste inputs and turn down the visual inputs, so that you eat intensely delicious food amidst a thick, Eigengrau fog.
 Another bar, livelier and less painfully modern, for a digestif.

 Crowds.
 Crowds upon crowds.
 Your own crowd a cell within a supercrowd.
-Instances drifting, or perhaps forced by momentum - theirs or others' - along the thoroughfares of a nexus.
+Instances drifting, or perhaps forced by momentum - theirs or others' - along the thorough fares of a nexus.

-Madison Scott-Clary A low slung building, a crowded foyer, fumbling ng for tickets.
+A low slung building, a crowded foyer, fumbling for tickets.